yashksaini-coder/global-agent-hackathon-may-2025/README.md

 - **Team Lead:** GitHub handle and role
 - **Team Members:** GitHub handles and roles
 - **Background/Experience:** Brief team background

-## 🏆 How to Win

-Your submission will be judged on:

-- **Completed PR** with working code in the Hackathon GitHub repo.
-    - A **judge** will review the PR and provide feedback.
-    - Once approved, the PR will be merged and the project will be eligible for the prize pool.
-- **Demo Video** (2–3 mins) showing your agent in action.
-- **Comprehensive README.md** including:
-  - Overview of the idea
-  - Explanation of how it works
-  - Technologies/tools used
-  - All setup instructions (API keys, signups, etc.)
-- **Code Quality**: Error-free execution and passing basic review.
-- **Completeness**: Core functionality implemented as described in your original submission.

 ## 🤝 Want to Partner?